sirarthur3/vsts-docs/docs/extend/develop/pipeline-decorator-context.md

 variables:
   skipInjecting: true
 steps:
-- script: echo This is the only step.
+- script: Write-Output This is the only step.
 No decorator is added.
 ```